KSP-KOS/KOS_DOC/source/ref_frame/index.md

 For nomenclature, the following terms are used in this documentation:

-* SHIP-RAW : The name of the reference frame in which the origin point is the executing SHIP, and the rotation is identical to KSP's native raw coordinate grid.
+* SHIP-RAW : The name of the reference frame in which the origin point is [CPU Vessel](../../summary_topics/CPU_vessel/index.html), and the rotation is identical to KSP's native raw coordinate grid.
 * SOI-RAW : The name of the reference frame in which the origin point is the center of the SOI body, and the rotation is identical to KSP's native raw coordinate grid.
 * RAW-RAW : The name of the reference fraem in which both the origin point and the rotation of the axes is identical to KSP's native raw coordinate grid.
 (This is never exposed to the kerbalscript program, because the origin point is meaningless to work with.)